 Lina Mu, PhD, was appointed director of the Office of Global Health Initiatives on October 1, 2017.
 She served as assoicate director from fall 2014 until her current appointment.
 She is an associate professor within the Department of Epidemiology and Environmental Health.
 Mu specializes in environmental epidemiology, air and water pollution, and cancer molecular epidemiology.
 She joined the Department of Epidemiology and Environmental Health in the School of Public Health and Health Professions in June 2008.

-Pavani Ram, MD, was appointed the director of the Office of Global Health Initiatives in March 2013.
+Pavani Ram, MD, served as director of the Office of Global Health Initiatives from March 2013 to September 2017.
 She joined the Department of Epidemiology and Environmental Health in the School of Public Health and Health Professions in 2005.